blueskyletters/blueskyletters.github.io/_posts/2020-11-30-real-mysteries-in-the-literary-world-that-will-surprise-you.md

 **The Author of Beowulf**

-_The literary world does not know the author of the greatest ancient epic in English language.
+_The literary world does not know the author of the greatest ancient epic in the English language.
 This might be perhaps the greatest mystery for language-lovers._

 Beowulf is the oldest living poem in the English language.
 A poem written in the Old English dialect, it is believed to have been originally composed between the seventh century.
 With 3182 lines, Beowulf is a tale of revenge, tragic deaths, and morality.
 Set in 6th century Scandinavia, the story follows Beowulf, a hero of the Geats, and how he saves his kingdom from the monster Grendel. **This earliest English epic poem is a  product of imaginative genius; yet nobody knows who wrote it**.
 Most scholars believe that Beowulf was orally propagated and then written down centuries later.
 Many argue that perhaps Beowulf may have been written by a number of writers.
 The anonymous poet is referred to as the “Beowulf Poet”.